open62541/open62541-www/doc/master/_sources/server.rst.txt

 See the Section :ref:`node-lifecycle` on constructors and on attaching user-defined data to nodes.

+The Section :ref:`default-node-attributes` contains useful starting points for defining node attributes.
+Forgetting to set the ValueRank or the AccessLevel leads to errors that can be hard to track down for new users.
+The default attributes have a high likelihood to "do the right thing".

 The methods for node addition and deletion take mostly const arguments that are not modified.
 When creating a node, a deep copy of the node identifier, node attributes, etc. is created.
 Therefore, it is possible to call for